cran-io/prismetic-api/README.md

 ## Device ##

 ### POST /devices
-Creates a new user for an account.
+Creates a new device for an account.

 ```js
 Params: {